Characterizing simulation relations through control architectures in abstraction-based control: Properties

+Under $\MCR$, the abstract transition is conservatively enlarged to include both $q_1$ and $q_2$ in $F_2(q_0,\cdot)$, which allows the concretized controller to compute $h_2^{\MCR}(x_1^+)=R(x_1^+)$ directly.
+This removes the need for storing abstract variables $x_2$ and $u_2$, and for evaluating the abstract transition map $F_2$ during online execution.
+The concretized controller $\Cont_1^{\MCR}$ is therefore static, as formalized in the next proposition; however, the added non-determinism increases the worst-case cost from~$3$ to~$4$ ($q_0\!\to\!q_1\!\to\!q_2\!\to\!q_3\!\to\!q_4$).

-In contrast, the concretized controller \( \Cont_1^{\MCR} \) for the memoryless concretization relation requires no additional state variables beyond those in \( \Cont_2 \), as indicated by the absence of a delay block in its interface in Figure~\ref{fig:architectures_2}.
-Therefore, if the abstract controller \( \Cont_2 \) is static, then the concretized controller \( \Cont_1^{\MCR} \) is also static, as established by the following proposition.
+Even when the abstract controller $\Cont_2$ is static (i.e., $\set{X}_{\Cont_2}=\{0\}$), the concretized controllers $\Cont_1^{\ASR}$, $\Cont_1^{\ASRB}$, and $\Cont_1^{\ASRBB}$ remain dynamic, as they must store abstract variables—represented by the delay blocks in Figure~\ref{fig:architectures_2}.
+In contrast, the concretized controller $\Cont_1^{\MCR}$ introduces no additional state (no delay block in Figure~\ref{fig:MCR_architecture_2}).
+Hence, if $\Cont_2$ is static, $\Cont_1^{\MCR}$ is also static, as formally stated in the following proposition.